 Members of the Raney family lived in the house until 1914.
 The City of Apalachicola purchased it in 1973 and established the Raney House Museum which exhibits furniture, documents and artifacts of the 19th century.

 The Raney House Museum is at 128 Market Street at the corner of Avenue F in historic downtown Apalachicola.
 The Museum is operated by the Apalachicola Area Historical Society and supported by the Franklin County Tourist Development Council.
 Contact: (850) 653-1700 or www.ApalachicolaHistoricalSociety.org for more information.
-The Raney House is open to the public 1:00 pm--4:00 pm Sunday through Thursday; and 10:00 am--4:00 pm on Fridays and Saturdays.
-Admission is free but door donations are accepted.
+The Raney House is open to the public 10:00 pm--4:00 pm Tuesday through Saturday.
+Admission is free, but door donations are encouraged.

 Special tour group requests to visit The David Raney House may be arranged at any time.
 Please call 850-653-1700 to make the appointment.